 Quality of channels

 After finding our contenders, we graded each live TV streaming service on the quality and number of channels they offer.
 Each service offers a different range of channels, but it’s not always easy to figure out which package is actually the best deal.
 Companies tend to pad their offerings with obscure channels to make the raw numbers sound better.
-The 100 channels in Playstation Vue’s Ultra tier sounds great, but that includes three different Hallmark channels, plus obscure offerings like the Law & Crime Trial Network.
-That combination might be perfect for some, but we wanted to figure out which streaming service offered channels that most people would be interested in.
+Rather than chasing raw counts, we emphasized access to the channels most people actually watch — local broadcast networks (ABC, CBS, FOX, NBC), cornerstone sports and news channels, and key entertainment nets — and how those lineups vary by ZIP code and plan.

 Live sports

-According to research from PricewaterhouseCoopers, a remarkable 91% of sports fans who have cable keep it only to watch live sports.
-We wanted to find a streaming service that would let viewers cut the cord without missing out on their favorite league games.
+According to industry research, live sports remain one of the strongest reasons people keep a live TV bundle.
+We wanted to find streaming services that let viewers cut the cord without missing their favorite games.

 Cloud DVR and simultaneous streams